TREYCSE/scrapy_xpath/README.md

-# scrapy_xpath Codespaces Lab: Parse HTML with Scrapy and XPath
+# Codespaces Lab: Parse HTML with Scrapy and XPath
 ## Parsing with Scrapy and Xpath

 ###### https://github.com/alfredodeza/scrapy-xpath